-Recently, several states have added Marketplace Facilitator Provisions to their sales tax laws.
+Recently, several US states and countries worldwide have added Marketplace Facilitator Provisions to their sales tax laws.
 Bonanza is considered a Marketplace Facilitator, and is therefore responsible for calculating, collecting, and remitting tax for all sales made to buyers located in specific states, regardless of the seller's location.
 We recommend all sellers consult a tax professional in their state to determine their tax obligations.
 In this page and throughout our site, Bonanza is not acting as a tax advisor and is not able to provide tax advice, but we do want to keep you updated about recent law changes that impact our site.

 What is a marketplace facilitator?